ForgottenGlory/forgottenglory.github.io/docs/readme/ls3readme.md

 </thead>
 </table>

-These files include SKSE and Engine Fixes Part 2, both of which are essential for the list to function correctly.
-Failure to copy these files will result in the list not working.

 ## Post-Wabbajack Install
 ### Mod Organizer 2
 Among other things, Wabbajack has installed a copy of Mod Organizer 2 for you.
 This copy of Mod Organizer 2 is specific to Living Skyrim and will not affect any other modlists you have installed.